idkjs/old-code-update/UPDATING.md

   echo ✨${NEWDEP} added to bs-dependencies ✨
 }
 ```

+I am so happy to have this script back.
+One command to install a `bs-dependency`.

 Stick that in your dotfiles and run `addbs reason-react-compat` and `addbs reason-react-update`.